 Women Wage Peace is the largest non-partisan grassroots movement in Israel.
 In the two years since its inception, in the midst of Operation Protective Edge, thousands of women, from all walks of life holding different political positions, have joined together.
 Their stand is unique, as the movement does not believe in endorsing one specific solution, instead it is open to an array of possibilities and does not presume to offer an answer.

-United World Colleges is an educational movement whose mission is "to make education a force to unite people, nations, and cultures for peace and a sustainable future".
+UWC International is the organisation at the centre of the United World Colleges, a global educational movement whose mission is “to make education a force to unite people, nations, and cultures for peace and a sustainable future”.
 UWC has a total of seventeen schools and colleges in Armenia, Bosnia and Herzegovina, China, China, Costa Rica, Germany, Hong Kong, India, Italy, Japan, Netherlands, Norway, Singapore, Swaziland, Thailand, United Kingdom, USA and national committees in more than 150 countries.
 They traditionally accept two students based on merit or some form of passion to make the world a better place from each country, housing them together for the two year experience.

 Lakshitha Saji Prelis has over twenty years experience working with youth, youth movements and youth focused organizations in various conflict and transition environments in West and East Africa, Central Asia to South and Southeast Asia.
 Six years ago he co-founded and has been co-chairing the first UN – CSO – Donor working group on youth and peace-building that helped in successfully advocating for the historic UN Security Council Resolution 2250 on Youth, Peace, and Security.
 He is a pioneer in collaborative peace-building efforts and an expert in addressing violent extremism globally.